Kong/docs.konghq.com/app/_hub/kong-inc/ai-rate-limiting-advanced/overview/_index.md

     * Example: A request is made and `AI proxy` plugin is returning a token cost of `100` for the `OpenAI` provider:
       - The request will be made to OpenAi provider and response returned to user
       - The next request will be blocked if rate limit is reached
-    * Known limitation: the disable penalty will only work for the `requestPrompt` provider
+    * Known limitation: The disable penalty will only work for the `requestPrompt` provider.

 ## Headers sent to the client